anttonalberdi/metadeep/README.md

-# metadeep
+# MetaDEEP

-Metabolic Dependence and Exchange Evaluation Platform
+Metabolic Dependence and Exchange Evaluation Platform in R.